MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

     modify it with the path to your config, save it, and then just replace the ``.txt`` with ``.bat`` in the file's name.

-| This mean that to launch Substance you will have to always use this .bat.
+| This means that to launch Substance you will have to always use this .bat.
  No "double-clicking" on file to open them either.
 | You can have a look on internet at `how to pin a .bat to the taskbar
  <https://superuser.com/questions/656611/how-to-pin-a-batch-file-to-the
  -taskbar-quicklaunch/656649>`_ .

-But this guarantee a very robust software configuration per project.
+But this guarantees a very robust software configuration per project.

 Substance parameters for OCIO configs
 _____________________________________